scionproto/scion/doc/ControlPlanePKI.md

 An ISD is made up of a number of ASes.
 There is a set of attributes that each AS may have:

-- __core__: AS that has core links to other core ASes.
+- __core:__ AS that has core links to other core ASes.
-- __voting__: AS that participates in and signs TRC updates.
+- __voting:__ AS that participates in and signs TRC updates.
-- __authoritative__: AS that is authoritative for TRCs and certificates for the local ISD.
+- __authoritative:__ AS that is authoritative for TRCs and certificates for the local ISD.
-- __issuing__: AS that issues AS certificates to other ASes in the ISD.
+- __issuing:__ AS that issues AS certificates to other ASes in the ISD.

 __Primary AS:__ has at least one of the above attributes.